prestontw/bazel-rust-guided-experiment/book/index.md

 where using bazel would lead to cross-language builds, and potentially less likely if you are working in a Rust-only project.)

+Also make sure that you name your local dependency `rust_library` targets the same as their crate name.

 The bazel slack rust channel seems to be active and I found people there to be very helpful!
 Thank you so much to them!